murillodigital/murillodigital/content/good_reads/lean_enterprise.md

 ---
 ## Technology executives: it is possible to truly transform your enterprise's ability to deliver technology!

+This insight is the bottom line message I got from reading _[Lean Enterprise](https://amzn.to/30aQNuZ)_, **but it will not happen without a lot of effort**.

 If you are reading this post, I'm guessing you are a technology leader or engineer working with some enterprise organization, looking for ways to enhance your ability to innovate and deliver technology.

-And I have good news for you, it is possible to **truly transform** your enterprise's ability to build and deliver innovative technology solutions.
-This insight is the bottom line from reading _[Lean Enterprise](https://amzn.to/30aQNuZ)_, **but it will not happen without a lot of effort**.

 Read on to get a quick overview of some of the insights you'll find in _[Lean Enterprise](https://amzn.to/30aQNuZ)_.